User1m/nameskill/README.md

 3. run `typings install`

-4. Don't forget to compile the typescript to javascript
+4. Don't forget to compile the typescript to javascript if you change the .ts files

 	* You can run `npm run ci-test` to compile your ts and test